College transfer: Background

 According to the National Center for Education Statistics (NCES), in 2005 nearly 60% of college graduates in the United States who completed undergraduate degrees had attended two or more institutions prior to graduation.
 In the United States, roughly 2.5 million students explore college transfer which may involve re-entry from the workforce as students stop and start along their degree pathway.
 Student mobility spans institutions and regions, differing policies and practices often extending college degree completion by an average of one semester according to the GAO in a report to Congress in October 2005.

-Student mobility is not just in the United States.
+Rising student mobility is not just in the United States.
 By mid-2010, 2.2 million students will have experienced what it means to do an ERASMUS term in one of more than 4,000 higher education institutions in 33 participating countries.
 These include all the EU Member States as well as Iceland, Liechtenstein, Norway, Turkey, Switzerland and North Macedonia.
 The Erasmus Programme (European Community Action Scheme for the Mobility of University Students), a.k.a.
 Erasmus Project is a European Union (EU) student exchange programme established in 1987.
 It forms a major part of the EU Lifelong Learning Programme 2007–2013, and is the operational framework for the European Commission's initiatives in higher education.